WHAT WE DO

 Hannah is a queer femme white settler residing ont he traditional territory of the Anishnawbe, Haudenosaunee, and Neutral nations (as well as on the Haldimand Tract).
 She finds grounding being outside and in poetry, and in creating movements and community that allow for our full selves to be present.
 Hannah strongly believe that we must root ourselves in the understanding of collective liberation and creating pathways to re-exist outside of the currently contexts of violence.
 Please know that she is available to talk about strategy and movements, life struggles, hold space for those well deserved rants and what you are trying to contextualize in your own journey and growth. email@example.com

-Jaydene is a queer Metis-Cree women who is always on the move.
+Jaydene is a queer Michif-Cree woman who is always on the move.
 She finds strength in being around trees and other femme folks.
-She firmly believe that building community can be just as radical as direct action and embraces employing a diversity of tactics to achieve collective goals.
+She firmly believes that building community is just as important as direct action and embraces employing a diversity of tactics to achieve collective goals.
 Her door is always open to talk life, politics, social justice, or strategy.
 As a long term committed activist and a Laurier alumni who won campaigns on campus during her student years, she is always looking for new folks who want to start/keep learning and take action. firstname.lastname@example.org.

 LSPIRG is officially multi-campus!
 Thank you to everyone who has made the new Brantford office possible!

 Have any questions or what to get in contact?!
 You can find us here: